Sage-Bionetworks/synapsePythonClient/docs/tutorials/installation.md

 pyenv global 3.9.13
 python -m venv env
 source env/bin/activate

+# Here are a few ways to install the client.
+Choose the one that fits your use-case
+# sudo may optionally be needed depending on your setup

+python -m pip install --upgrade synapseclient python -m pip install --upgrade "synapseclient[pandas]" python -m pip install --upgrade "synapseclient[pandas, pysftp, boto3]"

+python3 -m pip3 install --upgrade synapseclient
+python3 -m pip3 install --upgrade "synapseclient[pandas]"
-(sudo) python3 -m pip3 install (--upgrade) synapseclient[pandas, pysftp]
+python3 -m pip3 install --upgrade "synapseclient[pandas, pysftp, boto3]"
 ```

-The dependencies on pandas and pysftp are optional.
+The dependencies on pandas, pysftp, and boto3 are optional.
 The Synapse `synapseclient.table` feature integrates with Pandas.
 Support for sftp is required for users of SFTP file storage.
 Both require native libraries to be compiled or installed separately from prebuilt binaries.

 ## Local